zhijs/chatbot-ui/docs/google_search.md

 # Google Search Tool

-Use the Google Search API to search the web in Chatbot UI.
+Use the Google Search API to search the web in ChatPro.

 ## How To Enable